 They treats contain flour (like most store bought treats) which our vet has said is fine for our cat.
-Consult with your vet before giving your pet treats.
+Consult with your vet before giving your pet homemade treats.

 The cat treats take just minutes to make.
 Combine all of the ingredients in a large bowl.